srikanth-srinvas/srikanth-srinvas.github.io/_posts/2021-02-05-bioenzyme.md

 ---
-title: "Production and Estimation of Ascorbic Acid in Biocatalytic Enzyme from Citrus Fruit Peels for Bioremediation of Heavy Metals in Agricultural Fields and its Effect on Spinacia oleracea
+title: "Production and Estimation of Ascorbic Acid in Biocatalytic Enzyme from Citrus Fruit Peels for Bioremediation of Heavy Metals in Agricultural Fields and in-silico docking, molcular modeling and mutational analysis
 "
 layout: post
 date: 2020-12-11